British Library Extension

 The British Library extension will create a new public space for London with around 10,000 sqm of new gallery, learning, business and events spaces, as well as new entrances to the Library from Midland Road and Ossulston Street.
 Above the Library around 60,000 sqm of commercial space will offer other organisations who share and advance knowledge a home in the Knowledge Quarter, alongside new headquarters for The Alan Turing Institute.
 Courtyards, walkways and a garden designed with the local community will provide locals with new green spaces to enjoy, while a £23 million investment will bring forward much-needed affordable homes close by in Somers Town.

-We can now move forward with the project.
-We’re currently updating this website to share more information about the next stages of the project.
-Please watch this space for future updates or read on to find out more about the extension.
+Following the approval of planning permission, we’re now able to move forward with this project.
+We’re currently updating our website to share more information about the next stages.
+In the meantime please watch this space for future updates or read on to find out more about the extension.

 Illustrative view of British Library Foyer (looking south-west)